Sarah Langford (Reg. MBACP)

 I trained as a counsellor at York St John University and now work with a very wide variety of clients.
 Many of my clients have come to me seeking help because they struggle with anxiety and depression.
-Most have suffered loss of some kind.
+Many have suffered loss.

 I offer what is called an integrative approach to counselling which means that although my main approach is person-centred, I believe sometimes people's past experiences can affect how they feel about things currently.
 I can also offer expert tools to help manage problems and find solutions, if that is what a client would like to do.
 Sometimes just talking to someone who is not part of a situation is enough.

 In many ways, there is no great mystery to what happens in a counselling session.
 I will welcome you and run through basic formalities.
 I will listen carefully and help you to safely talk through the difficulties you are experiencing, in confidence.
 As we work together, we will share the burden and work out what needs to change for you to feel in a better place.

 I also counsel at 1-2-1 Counselling in York and I have counselled at York Mind for several years gaining extensive experience of working with clients recovering from a variety of mental health conditions.
 I also have a lot of experience working with those who care for others.
 I have experience of counselling in the York & Selby IAPT (Improving Access to Psychological Therapies) service.
 I see private clients in a great central York location with car parking and public transport nearby.
 For some clients, it is possible to arrange counselling via the telephone or Skype or Google Hangouts.

 Before becoming a counsellor, I worked as a human resources manager and I also trained as a Registered General Nurse.